scoofy/xbrl-to-json/README.md

 # xbrl-to-json
 Simple Python3 program to download and convert SEC XBRL datafiles to JSON format

+Note: this will save a download a copy of the xbrl data and save a relevant json file created from that copy.

 Firstly, and most importantly, there is significant work to be done regarding large text data:

 Look for this block of code in the function: convert_xbrl_tree_and_ns_to_dict()